 “On TripAdvisor, the more ratings you get and the more positive they are, your property is elevated to a higher status,” explains Garland.

-She’s been following the reviews for Meads Bay Beach Villas in Anguilla, which, at the time she wrote to me, was rated the number-one property on the island.
+She has been monitoring the reviews for Meads Bay Beach Villas in Anguilla, which, at the time she wrote to me, held the number-one rating among properties on the island.

 It is an OK place, but does not deserve to be number one.
 Yet it has consistently ranked number one because the owners offer free stays for a review via contests or for liking them on Facebook.